lkurzyniec/netcore-boilerplate/README.md

 Boilerplate is a piece of code that helps you to quickly kick-off a project or start writing your source code.
 It is kind of a template - instead of starting an empty project and adding the same snippets each time, you can use the boilerplate that already contains such code.

+**Intention** - The intention behind this project is to mix a variety of different approaches to show different available paths.
+That's why you can find here the Service approach mixed-up with Repository approach, or old-fashioned controllers mixed-up with brand new minimal API in a separate module (modular approach).
+As well as, it's a kind of playground for exploring frameworks, packages, tooling.
+At the end, You are in charge, so it's your decision to which path you would like to follow.

 ## Source code contains